ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

 6. MicroProfile Health Check 1.0 - For MicroProfile implementations,
 this feature helps us determine the status of the service as well as its availability.
 This helps us to identify if the service is healthy or not.
 If the service is down, we can investigate the reasons behind its termination or shutdown.

     In our sample application, we injected this `/health` endpoint in our liveness probes.

 7. MicroProfile OpenAPI 1.0 - This feature helps us to expose the API documentation for the RESTful services.
 It allows the developers to produce OpenAPI v3 documents for their JAX-RS applications.

-    In our sample application we used @OpenAPIDefinition, @Info, @Contact, @License, @APIResponses, @APIResponse, @Content, @Schema and @Operation annotations.
+    In our sample application we used @OpenAPIDefinition, @Info, @Contact, @License, @APIResponses,
+    @APIResponse, @Content, @Schema, @Operation and @Parameter annotations.

+8. MicroProfile OpenTracing 1.0 - Enables and allows for custom tracing of JAX-RS and non-JAX-RS methods.
+View traces and logs on the Zipkin server (when running the entire parent application).

+    In our sample application, we use @Traced and an ActiveSpan object to retrieve messages.

+9. MicroProfile Metrics 1.1 - Used to help monitor essential system parameters and the performance of well-known endpoints.

+    In our sample application, we use @Timed, @Counted, @Metered.

 ### Building the app